Employee Retention Strategies: 5 Drivers of Turnover

 Organizations lose an average of 18% of their workforce to voluntary turnover annually, costing them millions in recruitment and lost productivity.
 Understanding what drives employees to stay or leave has become a business imperative.
 Despite the attention garnered by layoffs, often within high-profile organizations, the broader labor market presents a complex picture of concurrent hiring spurts and strategic workforce adjustments across various sectors.

 At Perceptyx, our research and consulting teams work with organizations globally to develop employee listening and action strategies tailored to specific industries and talent challenges.
-We develop employee listening and action strategies tailored to specific industries and talent challenges.
 Our listening strategies identify specific actions leaders can take to improve retention, turning employee feedback into measurable business results.

-Five Perceptyx consultants analyzed retention data from client organizations to identify the factors that most influence employees' decisions to stay or leave.
-The data reveals five factors that consistently predict whether employees will stay or leave: feeling valued, compensation alignment, career clarity, cultural fit, and autonomy.
+Four Perceptyx consultants analyzed retention data from client organizations to identify the factors that most influence employees' decisions to stay or leave.
+Five factors consistently predict whether employees will stay or leave: feeling valued, compensation alignment, career clarity, cultural fit, and autonomy.

 1. Why does feeling valued drive retention?

-Michael Mian, Ph.D., Principal Consultant: "In customer-focused roles, the feeling of being valued significantly impacts an employee's decision to stay with an organization.
-Feeling valued includes employee empowerment, career growth opportunities, and development investments—not just salary.
-It encompasses factors such as employee empowerment, the opportunities provided for career growth, and the investment an organization makes in the development of its employees."
+Michael Mian, Ph.D., Principal Consultant: "In customer-focused roles, the feeling of being valued is often the single strongest predictor of whether an employee stays.
+Feeling valued goes beyond salary: it encompasses employee empowerment, the opportunities provided for career growth, and the investment an organization makes in the development of its people."

 2. Does compensation alone keep employees?

-Crystal Perel, M.A., Principal Consultant: "A key theme that emerges from discussions with Chief Human Resources Officers (CHROs) across various industries is clear: making employees feel valued drives both engagement and retention."
+Crystal Perel, M.A., Principal Consultant: "In conversations with Chief Human Resources Officers (CHROs) across industries, one theme keeps surfacing: compensation alone does not keep employees.
+Making employees feel valued drives both engagement and retention."

 "In my work with different organizations, I've consistently found that compensation is often cited as the top reason employees choose to leave a job, and usually by a substantial margin.
 Compensation complaints often mask deeper issues: heavy workload, burnout, poor leadership, and limited career paths.
-When employees cite compensation as their reason for leaving, they're usually pointing to multiple underlying problems.
-Beneath it are more intricate challenges that contribute to an employee's decision to leave an organization."
+When employees cite pay as their reason for leaving, they are typically signaling frustration across several of these areas at once."

 "Below the surface, employees point to several day-to-day pressures:

-"It's important to address these underlying issues to create a more fulfilling and engaging work environment.
-It's not just about increasing salaries; it's about understanding and improving the overall employee experience.
-Organizations that address these underlying issues reduce turnover by an average of 31%."
+Addressing these underlying issues creates a more fulfilling and engaging work environment.
+Increasing salaries without improving the overall employee experience rarely stops attrition.
+Organizations that address these underlying issues reduce turnover by an average of 31%.
+Tools like exit surveys, stay interviews, and pulse surveys help surface the specific frustrations employees may not volunteer on their own.

 3. How does clear career direction affect retention?